 Purpose and Rationale: This new title clarifies how filing is done.
 This section also incorporates the transition to electronic filing and service.
 This new requirement would help consolidate the flow of documents to one area allowing for better tracking and more efficient document management.
-As written, filing with dockets would only apply to documents submitted in some type of proceeding.
+Filing with dockets would only apply to documents submitted in a proceeding.
 While filing with the docket unit is current practice, the proposed language clarifies the central role of dockets and will make it clearer to those participating in a proceeding where materials need to be filed and what triggers the act of filing.